Backpacking Trip Through Asia For Men

 In some cities you can get great budget rates online that are far better than the walk in rate.
 In others it might actually be a bit cheaper to book in person.

 Find a place you like, ask their rates, then double check to see if it is cheaper to book online or not.
-Hotels are another great way to save money, a $50 hotel in Southeast Asia is only going to be marginally nicer than a $20 a night one.
+Hotels are another great way to save money when backpacking, a $50 hotel in Southeast Asia is only going to be marginally nicer than a $20 a night one.

 Overall people put far too much thought into their hotels, they are pretty much all the same.
 Book one in your budget for the first night and if you like it stick with it, if not there will be plenty of other options.